wisdomabioye/solc-compile/README.md

     const body = {
         source: source, // your source code
         include: '', // leave empty to include all contracts in the output
-        abi: '0', // do not include the ABI in the output }
+        abi: '1', // include the ABI in the response, '0' to exclude ABI in the response }

     const headers = new Headers();